matplotcheck/matplotcheck/README.md

 ## Install MatPlotCheck

-You can install MatPlotCheck using either pip or conda.
+You can install MatPlotCheck using pip.
 To use pip run:

 `pip install --upgrade matplotcheck`

-To use conda:
-`conda install -c conda-forge matplotcheck`

 To import it into Python: